Phonics and Early Reading

 - Talking with children (planned talk)

 We develop children’s love of books in Nursery through developing familiarity with stories, poems, rhymes and songs.
 We do this by reading stories to them, singing rhymes and reading poems.
 We incorporate planned talk, questioning, role play and growing of vocabulary and oral sentences.

 We begin to teach Nursery children to read and write letter sounds the term before they enter Reception.
-We teach them 25 single letter sounds and 6 two-letter sounds (sh, th, ch, qu, ng and nk).
+We teach them 25 single letter sounds.
 Once the children have learned the first set of Speed Sounds, we then begin to teach them how to put the sounds together to read words.

 Following this as we move into Reception, children learn to form each letter, spell correctly and compose their ideas step-by-step.
 The daily lessons also incorporate the development of a wide range of vocabulary as well as encouraging a love of reading.
 As part of this scheme, children in Reception begin with a daily 30 minute whole class phonics sessions, where they participate in learning to read, pronounce and write letter sounds.
 They then progress on to daily lessons of 60 minutes where they take part in learning to read, spelling and writing activities.